The Case for Connecting with Emotion

 We might trust that a new suitcase we ordered will arrive on time and hold our belongings, but do we love how it makes us feel?
 Are we proud to show it off?
 Does it improve our perceived status, and self-satisfaction?
-In modern business, this is the right level of analysis.
+In modern branding, this is the correct level of analysis.

 So now, successful transactions have a couple added variables: emotion and storytelling.

 Sure, you’re selling something worth buying, and you know how to price accordingly and promote yourself.
 That is seriously tough work, and something to be proud of.

 But do you have a story worth telling?
 What emotions are you selling and how well are they conveyed in your messaging and branding?